|Oracle® Fusion Middleware Building Portals with Oracle WebCenter Portal

 To set a device group as default:

-On the Device Settings page (see Section 9.1.2, "Accessing Device Settings in a Portal"), select the device group that you want to specify as default, and then click Set as Default from the Actions menu.
+On the Device Settings page (see Section 9.2, "Accessing Device Settings in a Portal"), select the device group that you want to specify as default, and then click the Actions menu, and select Set as Default.

 Default now appears next to the selected device group.